welleyloc/welleyloc.github.io/README.md

 #### Personal

-1. **DOM-1**, [Demo](https://welleyloc.github.io/DOM-1-080819/index.html), goal was to make an interactive to-list using material from JQuery to DOM lectures.
-The list is preserved when page refreshes.
+1. **To-do list (DOM-1)**, [Demo](https://welleyloc.github.io/DOM-1-080819/index.html), goal was to make an interactive to-do list using material from JQuery to DOM lectures.
+Additional functionalities have been added beyond the original lab assignment.

 #### Homework